Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Big lounge comfort that encourages relaxing

-• Deep seat that suits long legs and stretching
+• Deep seat suits long legs and stretch-out sitting

 Who it is best for